Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are companies required to keep records of cybercrime threats, attacks and breaches?

-Once in force, amendments to the federal private sector privacy law will require organisations to retain records of any breaches of security safeguards, regardless of whether such incidents would require reporting to the privacy commissioner or notification to affected individuals.
+Recent amendments to the federal private sector privacy law that will come into force on 1 November 2018 will require organisations to retain records of any breaches of security safeguards, regardless of whether such incidents would require reporting to the privacy commissioner or notification to affected individuals.

 Are companies required to report cybercrime threats, attacks and breaches to the relevant authorities?